 One of the latest additions to owning rental property or real estate is crowdfunding and co-ownership.
 The premise is simple – what if you could invest just $1,000 or $5,000 in a property, and you pool your money together with 10 or 20 people to do it?
 It's been done like this for years in the real world, but the Internet just made things much easier.

 It's called real estate crowdfunding, and it works very similarly to peer to peer lending.
 You pool your money with other investors, buy a property, and enjoy the benefits (income and appreciation).
 There are several platforms that do this.
 Our favorites are:

 - RealtyShares: RealtyShares offers one of the largest selection of real estate online – from residential to commercial, even some mixed use buildings.
 They don’t charge their investors fees, instead placing that burden on the property holders.
 Investors can start seeing a return just a few weeks after the project is funded.
-We are partners with Realtyshares, and they’re giving College Investor readers $25 for free for signing up with the code TCI25.
+We are partners with Realtyshares, and they’re giving College Investor readers a $100 bonus when you make your first investment using promo code Partner100.

 - FundRise: FundRise has a mix of both commercial and residential real estate.
 Their minimum investment is $1,000.
 Furthermore, Fundrise is open to any investor regardless of net worth — something that sets them apart from the rest of the industry.

 If you're looking for other options, we compare all of the major crowdfunding real estate platforms here: Top Crowdfunding Real Estate Companies.

 The bottom line is that the future is bright for real estate investing.
 People will always need a place to live and anywhere there is a need, there is an opportunity for the adventurous entrepreneur!